RohitRajput021/Autonomous-Floor-Cleaning-Robot/README.md

 ```
 ## How It Works

-The robotic vacuum cleaner operates through a combination of hardware components and software algorithms that work together to provide an efficient cleaning experience.
+The robotic floor cleaner operates through a combination of hardware components and software algorithms that work together to provide an efficient cleaning experience.
 Below is an overview of the key processes involved in its operation:

 1. **Initialization**:
    - When powered on, the robot performs a self-check to ensure all components are functioning properly.
 It initializes the sensors and motors and prepares for navigation.